-1.3.2 The effect of valuation method upon cash flow forecast
+2.2.2 The effect of valuation method on cash flow forecast

-1.3.2.1 Stage payments
+2.2.2.1 Stage payments

-Stage payments are often used under design and build contracts and are effectively pre-agreed values to be paid to the contractor at predetermined times.
-These are not tied to milestones and are the least accurate assessment of works carried out on site.
-There is a benefit to the employer in knowing the exact amount due at any given time but this increases the risk of overpaying (or indeed underpaying) the contractor.
-A valuation of works done on site could therefore be very different to a third party certification if they are not tied to milestones.
+Stage payments are often used under design and build contracts and are effectively preagreed values to be paid to the contractor at pre-determined times.
+These are not tied to milestones and are the least accurate assessment of works carried out.
+There is a benefit to the employer knowing the exact amount due at any given time but this increases the risk of overpaying (or indeed underpaying) the contractor.
+A valuation of works done on site could therefore be very different to a third-party certification if they are not tied to milestones.

-1.3.2.2 Milestone payments
+2.2.2.2 Milestone payments

-Milestone payments are a type of stage payment but instead of being triggered by reaching a given date, payment is triggered by completing a preagreed milestone.
-In its simplest form this could constitute a single payment at the completion of the building, but more likely they will be tied to elements (e.g. completion of foundations, completion of frame, etc).
-It is also possible to be very prescriptive and have milestones payments associated with sub-sections of elements (e.g. completion of laying rebar to first floor).
+Milestone payments are a type of stage payment but instead of being triggered by reaching a given date, payment is triggered by completing a pre-agreed target (milestone).
+In its simplest form this could constitute a single payment at the completion of the building, but more likely they will be tied to elements (e.g. completion of foundations, completion of frame, etc.).
+It is also possible to be very prescriptive and have milestone payments associated with sub-sections of elements (e.g. completion of laying rebar to first floor).
 The more prescriptive the milestone payments the more accurate the assessment of works will be.
 However, this inevitably leads to a less accurate predictability of the cash flow.

-1.3.3.3 Activity schedules
+2.2.2.3 Activity schedules